 There are also various theatres and art galleries, as well as a number of large venues in and around the city which are used for both music concerts and major sports events.

-Tuition fees at universities in the city average at around US$21,200 per year for international students.
-With a lower cost of living in the city Coventry scores 86th for affordability.
+Tuition fees at universities in the city average at around US$26,000 per year for international students.
+With a lower cost of living in the city Coventry's affordability score is better than other UK cities.

 Life & culture in Coventry